-Autumn is the Director and Event Coordinator.
+Autumn is the Director.

 Autumn is autistic and with the social challenges she faces daily, took those struggles to try to create a space where everyone is welcome and differences are celebrated.
 She also ties hundreds of knots to create beautiful works of art and fun ways to hang your plants!
 "I have always been a person that enjoys making and creating.
 I love macrame because no matter how many macrame/fibre artists there are, no two are the same.
 I really love creating commissioned pieces too.
 It's really fun to see your vision come to life!
 Please email me for commissions!
 I can't wait to hear what you have in mind!"

 ERIKA LAMOTHE ART/

 Erika is an artist of many different areas including photography, modeling, and mixed media.
 They have been an artist all their life, but the fascination with a camera finally came to fruition in high school and blossomed into what is seen in their portfolio today: street photography and story-telling through portraiture.
 Their 8 years of experience demonstrate not only skill with direction and creativity, but true dedication to the individuals' story and desire to express the self in ways they never thought possible in a photoshoot.
 You will find them in our markets with both physical artworks and a pop-up photo booth!

 Portrait was taken by Michael J. Eckert from Seattle, WA

 Sarah is the Event Coordinator and Social Media Manager.